All Episodes

 Let's go back to one of the previous stories, and that is the white male vote.

-Democrats have lost it, the majority for quite a few years.
+Democrats have lost it, a majority for quite a few years.

-You've got Democrats all concerned about, you know, whether people are going to vote for Hillary women, blacks, they'll vote for a uh a woman president or a black president so forth.
+You've got Democrats all concerned about whether people are going to vote for Hillary, women, blacks, vote for a woman president or a black president, so forth.

 They're worried about this stuff.